karolis-jablonskis/searchy/README.md

 # searchy

-Application used to search for specific data by scanning or entering the name.
+Application used to search for pictures by scanning a barcode or entering manually.

-It returns as a picture on the default viewer
+Specify the location, add the pictures with exact names it will be searched by.

+a logo is possible, just name the file "logo.png"